wp-plugins/custom-facebook-feed/README.txt

 4. Display Facebook events
 5. Show and hide certain parts of the posts
 6. Configuring the plugin
-7. Use the styling options to customize your Facebook feed
+7. Layout & Style page - General options
+8. Layout & Style page - Post Layout options
+9. Layout & Style page - Typography options
+10. Layout & Style page - Misc options
-8. It's super easy to display your Facebook feed in any page or post
+11. It's super easy to display your Facebook feed in any page or post
-9. Add the shortcode to a widget
+12. You can add the shortcode to a widget to display it in your sidebar, footer or any other widgetized area

 == Changelog ==

+= 1.6.0 =
+* New: Post caching now temporarily stores your post data in your WordPress database to allow for super quick load times
+* New: Define your own caching time.
+Check for new posts every few seconds, minutes, hours or days.
+You decide.
+* New: Define your own custom text for the 'See More' and 'See Less' buttons
+* New: Add your own CSS class to your feeds
+* New: Define a post limit which is higher or lower than the default 25
+* New: Include the Like box inside or outside of the feed's container
+* New: Customize the event date independently
+* New: Improved layout of admin pages for easier navigation and customization
+* Fix: Provided a fix for the Facebook API duplicate post bug
+* Fix: Fixed bug which ocurred when multiple feeds are displayed on the same page with different text lengths defined

 = 1.5.2 =
 * Fix: Fixed JavaScript error in previous update